+Editor’s Note: How to distinct terminology of “traffic flow” with “traffic flow” that has been specified in TS23.502 is FFS.

 6.x.1 General

-Traffic Flow analytics analytics information regarding the location and velocityduring analytics target period in target area.
-The statistics of traffic flow collects map in a certain region in a certain period of time.
+The Traffic Flow analytics provides analytics information (statistics or predictions) regarding the location, direction and velocity of UEs during a analytics target period in a target area.
+The statistics of traffic flow collects a map of UE movements in a certain region in a certain period of time.
 In addition, the consumers can obtain the congestion situation in the target area through statistics.

-The NWDAF provides traffic analytics to a AF.
+The NWDAF provides traffic flow analytics to a NF (e.g. NEF, AF).

 The consumer of these analytics shall indicate in the request or subscription: